We're Your Well Pump, Water Heater & Water Softener Professionals!

 Maybe yes … or no.

-If you have no water pressure in your Oak Knoll home – kaput, out, dry, nothing coming from any faucet or spigot – in all likelihood you need a new well pump.
+If you have no water pressure in your Oak Knoll home – kaput, out, dry, nothing coming out of any faucet or spigot – in all likelihood you need a new well pump.
 This pump, often called a water pump, moves water from the ground into your water system’s pressure tank.
 It awaits use in a sink, shower or toilet.

-If it is a well pump, though … then why?
-These pumps wear out for various reasons.
+If the issue is a well pump, though … then why?
+These pumps wear out for different reasons.
 Age is unavoidable.
 Water with high iron content will significantly shorten pump life.

-So will running water for hours in a row, such as filling a pool or watering grass.
-These pursuits can lower the underground water table which, if it goes down too far, can cause the water-cooled pump to overheat.
+So will running water for hours at a time, such as filling a pool or watering grass.
+These activities can lower the underground water table which, if it plummets too far, can cause the water-cooled pump to overheat.

 Call Kelly James Service for Well Pump Service near Oak Knoll, WI